The Investor’s Guide to NFTs

 DEMAND LICENSING AND ROYALTIES ON YOUR NFTs.

-While most individual NFTs are a waste of your hard-earned money, NFTs as an asset class are potentially a revolutionary technology that will allow us to invest directly in artists we admire.
-Here’s an example.
+While most individual NFTs are a waste of your hard-earned money, NFTs as an asset class are potentially a revolutionary technology that will allow us to invest in innovative ways.
+Here’s an interesting example.

 In my book Blockchain for Everyone, I tell the story of the Bowie Bond, which was a financial instrument launched by David Bowie in 1997 with the help of banker David Pullman.
 They offered a bond that earned income based on the future royalties of David Bowie’s music.

-As blockchain investors, though, we look for underlying value.
+As intelligent crypto investors, we look for underlying value.
 Most NFTs today have zero underlying value.
-But NFTs as a concept have a ton of potential value, especially if they are linked to things that really do have value (like earning future royalties on a pop song NFT, for example).
+But NFTs as a concept have a ton of potential value, especially if they are linked to things that really do have value (royalty streams, real estate, etc.).

 For me, NFTs are currently a giant bubble made up of a million smaller bubbles.
 I’m not going anywhere near them.
 But I believe that bubbles are usually the “startup capital” needed to fund some great next stage of innovation.
 That next great wave of NFTs, I believe, may actually be quite nifty.